Love Vs. Attachment: Which One Matters More?

 This experience can be attractive to many who might wish to change their attachment style.
 This can prompt the question—is it truly possible?

 Because attachment styles are generally formed beginning in early childhood, many people believe they are innate and unchangeable.
-While it can be true that attachment styles can bear innate, current evidence suggests that it can be possible to change an insecure attachment style into a secure one.
+While it can be true that attachment styles can be innate, current evidence suggests that it can be possible to change an insecure attachment style into a secure one.

 This type of secure attachment, known to many as earned-secure attachment, may resemble the secure attachment style discussed above.
 Those with an earned-secure attachment style might think positively about themselves, feel comfortable forming emotional bonds, experience few fears of loneliness and can balance intimacy and independence.